DXXL/ssal/README.md

 #### Get values

-You can not only specify a handler but also a iframehandler.
+You can not only specify a handler but also an iframehandler.
 The iframehandler has an attribute 'iframe' which passes the contents of the iframe, as they were when the button was pressed, as HTMLDocument.
 So you can get all elements of the iframe and their contents with normal JavaScript.
 If you define both **the handler will be called** ***after*** **the iframehandler**.
 Note that you can only access the iframe from within the iframehandler.

 Example: